r7kamura/obs-browser-sources/README.md

 Universal 50/10 pomodoro timer with auto scene switcher.

-Every hour, it shows remained work time from 00 to 50 minutes, then shows remained break time from 50 to 00 minutes.

 ![](images/pomodoro.png)

+This timer is linked to the current time:

+- Between 00 and 50 minutes, the remaining work time is displayed
+- Between 50 and 00 minutes, the remaining rest time is displayed

 ### Basic usage